Children and Fluoride Toothpaste

-There seems to be a bit of a debate over fluoride, or the safety of fluoride toothpaste for children and at what age they should begin to use it.
+There is a bit of a debate over fluoride, or the safety of fluoride toothpaste for children and at what age they should begin to use it.
 However, according to the ADA (American Dental Association) the use of fluoride is still recommended for children (and adults).
 The concern is over the “correct” use of the fluoride.

 Is Fluoride Toothpaste Safe for Babies, Toddlers then Older Children as Well?